wix/stylable/site/docs/references/formatters.md

 ## Formatters with variables

-You can use formatters with variables:
+You can use formatters with variables.

+In this example the CSS imports the same formatter as the previous example, `cal-font-size`, but the variable `baseFontSize` is added to the calculation.

 ```css
     :import {